astroquackers/gmosfc/README.md

 **Handy GMOS finding chart generator.**

-gmosfc generates finding charts for Gemini-GMOS spectroscopy, using either archival sky survey images, or by generating synthetic images from GAIA DR2 photometry.
+gmosfc generates finding charts for Gemini-GMOS spectroscopy, using either archival sky survey images, or by generating synthetic images from GAIA DR2 photometry. gmosfc should be able to generate accurate finding charts for most GMOS spectroscopic modes or targets.
+If it is unable to do so, please contact us at vkalari@gemini.edu.

 Installing